keneynicxkunal/Rajasthan/README.md

 - **📝 Documentation** - Auto-generate comprehensive documentation
 - **🚀 Optimization** - Performance improvements and best practices

 Ready to build something amazing?
-Start chatting with Z.ai at [chat.z.ai](https://chat.z.ai) and experience the future of AI-powered development!
+Start chatting with kunal at [chat.kunal](https://chat.kunal) and experience the future of AI-powered development!

 ## 📁 Project Structure